 Plumerias are tropical plants and thrive in warm & sunny weather.
-Plumerias can be grown in most areas of the United States, but will do specially well in warmer climates like in Southern California.
+Plumerias can be grown in most areas of the United States and will do thrive in the warm Southern California climate.
 Plumerias can be grown in containers or in the ground.
 During the months of active growth, ample sun light, fertilizer, and watering are essential during this period for its success.
 Healthy plumeria will grow vigorously and bloom regularly and profusely when they receive a minimum 6 hours of daily sun light and fed with the proper fertilizer.
 Plumeria loves water, but can't tolerate a "wet feet", so they must be planted in highly organic fast draining potting soil mixed with perlite, with a slightly acidic ph level ranging from 6.0 to 6.7.
 Caring for the plumeria depends on the season of the year.
 If you live in a cold part of the country, bring your plants out of storage in the spring, watch them grow and bloom in the summer, prepare for dormancy in the fall and store it back in the winter.
 If you live in a warm region where temperatures don't drop below 40 degrees during the winter, keeping the plants outside all year around is totally safe.

 Spring & Summer

 Summer - active period

 Spring & Summer are the active periods in the Plumeria's life cycle, it's the time to feed the plant with plenty of water, lots of sun light and the right fertilizer (low nitrogen and high phosphorous) is recommended, look in the fertilizer's label for a high middle number like 10 - 60 - 10, feeding it twice a month until Fall arrives.
 During overwhelming heat periods in the Summer daily watering maybe necessary, check the soil periodically making sure it's not bone dry, look for signs of distress in the plant, like limp leaves and desiccated branches.
 The proper care during this period will increase the blooming chances of the plant.
 Beginning of Summer is also a time to consider repotting if the plant is out-growing its container.

 Fall & Winter